expo/appjs24-workflows-workshop-lessons/04-intro-config-plugins.md

 ### Concepts

-- How config plugins work with CNG to replace “manually update AndroidManifest.xml, entitlements, MainActivity, etc.” steps that are common when tapping into native capabilities that require more than just code.
+- How config plugins work with CNG to replace “manually update **AndroidManifest.xml**, entitlements, MainActivity, etc.” steps that are common when tapping into native capabilities that require more than just code.
 - Meanwhile, Expo Modules API is a way to wrap native code and access it via JS.
 Modules are also integrated with CNG, but with autolinking.

 ### Tasks

-- Add expo-quick-actions, setting a custom image in your quick action menu that works on iOS and Android
+- Add `expo-quick-actions`, setting a custom image in your quick action menu that works on iOS and Android
 - Take a fingerprint at each step of the way to see how your native runtime changes.

 ### Resources